-The topics listed in skills A1-A18 are taught mainly via lectures, directed reading and laboratory work as part of the core modules associated with this programme.
-Learning is reinforced via tutorials (in Part I), project work (particularly in the final research year), coursework and problems classes.
+The topics listed above are taught mainly via lectures, directed reading and laboratory work as part of the core modules associated with this programme.
+Learning is reinforced via tutorials (in Part I), project work (particularly in the final year project), coursework and problems classes.